 Contacting the Local Authority Designated Officer

-In Simon’s absence, LADO enquiries and/or concerns will be managed by colleagues in the Independent Reviewing Service within Children’s Social Care (01752 306340).
-For advice and guidance ‘out of normal office hours’ (9am to 5pm Monday to Friday) please contact the Children’s Social Care Out Of Hours Duty Team on 01752 346984.
+For advice and guidance ‘out of normal office hours’ (9am to 5pm Monday to Friday) please contact the Plymouth Out of Hours Service on 01752 346984.

 Information for children and young people: Worried about an adult working with you or other children